How to Let Things Come to You. Updated 12/31/21

 When you let things come to you, you traverse the space between being and doing.
 There is movement in that space that’s more like the meandering progress of a journey rather than the deliberate pushing forward to a specific destination.

 It’s the leisurely road trip rather than making time and getting there fast.
 It’s not caring if the old pickup truck in front of you is poking along.
 And it’s definitely opening up to those unexpected detours that take you places you never could have imagined.

 You practice being with the comfortable discomfort of waiting rather than forcing.
 You move toward patience rather than urgency.

 At least, this is what I believe, as I begin to turn toward the wisdom of letting things come to me.

 So, why would you want to practice letting things come to you?

-Well, think about it.
-How would it feel to be able to wait patiently to be chosen, rather than bearing the weight of decision fatigue?
+Well, think about the possibilities.
+How would it feel to be able to retreat sometimes and wait patiently rather than bearing the weight of decision fatigue?

 Imagine being sought, rather than constantly seeking.
 Or trusting, rather than having to pursue vigorously.
-And then, letting yourself turn toward, so things can come to you.
+And then, letting yourself turn toward the path that’s unfolding, so that the things that want to come to you can actually find you.

 In my own journey and in my work with women, the thought of letting things come to you is both tremendously compelling and slightly unnerving.
-So many of us have such a deep yearning to loosen the reins and step back.
+But it’s no secret that many of us have a deep yearning to loosen the reins and step back.

 How do you step back, stop reaching so hard, and let things come to you?